hisamuddin/hisamuddin/README.md

 # 💫 About Me:
-NET developer with 7 years of experience, specializing in building robust APIs and microservices.
+.NET developer with 7 years of experience, specializing in building robust APIs and microservices.
 Passionate about designing scalable solutions and optimizing performance in modern web applications

 # 💻 Tech Stack: